vanjac/three/README.md

 ## Scripting

 Objects created in the editor correspond to objects that are added to the game world, represented by the `threelib.world.World` object.
-Most of the time these are Entities, which represent objects in 3d space with a position and rotation.
-Entities also have parents and children - when the parent moves, the children move along with it.
+Most of the time these are Entities (`threelib.sim.base.Entity`), which represent objects in 3d space with a position and rotation.
+Entities can have a parent and children - when the parent moves, the children move along with it.

 There are various tools availible in the editor to control the creation of Entities.
-Setting the parents and children of objects (using the `t` command and others) will cause the same parent-child relationships to be set up in the game world.
+Setting the parents and children of objects (using the `t` command and others, see above) will cause the same parent-child relationships to be set up in the game world.

 There are 2 main types of objects in the editor: Meshes and Points.
 Points are normally invisible to the player, but through the parent-child system they can control other objects, and you can assign custom scripts to them.
-Meshes are automatically given a child RenderMesh object, which is a special entity that is drawn on the screen.
+Meshes are automatically given a child RenderMesh object (`threelib.sim.graphics.RenderMesh`), which is a special entity that is drawn on the screen.

 Through an object's properties (viewed by pressing `Enter` and updated with `u`, see above) you can control the behavior of Entities generated from the objects.
 A list of properties is below.